-Based in California, Max writes and edits for Massive Science, and is also a member of the National Academy of Science Writers and the NPR Sci-Commers Program.
+Based in California, Max writes and edits for Massive Science, and is also a member of the National Association of Science Writers and the NPR Sci-Commers Program.
 His work has appeared in Vox, The Verge, Smithsonian, Pacific Standard, Salon, Massive, among other outlets.